michael-collins/feeling-responsive/collections/_assignments/rigging-a-quadruped.md

 ---
 ## Instructions

- 1. Watch the rigging character rigging tutorials.
+ 1. Watch the rigging tutorials.
- 2. Download the base mesh model FBX file.
- 3. **File** → **Import** the FBX file into a new Blender scene.
- 4. Scale up the model.
- 5. Model the T-pose for armature deformation.
-Do not model the character into a sitting pose, it must be modeled in a T pose, and posed in a seated position via the armature rig.
- 6. Watch the demo video series to learn how to add and create good edge flow for deformation.
-Add geometry to articulate the head, torso, legs, and arms.
- 7. **Object** → **Apply** all transforms including scale, rotation, and location.
- 8. Create an armature with bones for the pelvis, lower back, upper back, lower legs, upper legs, feet, shoulders, arms, hands, neck, and head.
-Name and number them for your reference.
-You must put a “.L” or “.R” at the end of your bones for them to symmetrize properly.
- 9. Parent (bind) the mesh to the armature.
-Do this by selecting the mesh first, select the armature, and then press ‘CTRL-P,’ and choose “with automatic weights.”
-If you do not see this option, you have selected in the reverse order.
-10. If you are getting any unwanted deformation, watch the weight paint tutorials and use the weight painting tool to clean up the vertex weights.
-11. Pose the biped to be in a sitting pose on a prop like a bench or chair.
+ 2. Model a quadruped (four-footed animal).
+ 3. Use the Rigify add-on to add an animal rig.
+ 4. Make sure you adjust and paint vertex weights to create pleasing deformation.
+ 5. Create a 1-5 second animation of the animal jumping up onto a ledge.
+ 6. Se up a camera to frame the shot.
+ 7. To create a video of the viewport’s animation, save the file and set the render settings output folder to the project folder.
+Under **File Format**, choose **FFMpeg Video**, change the encoding format to **MPEG-4**.
+ 8. Choose **View** ⟶ **Viewport Render Animation** to create the animation.
-12. Save as **_rigging-LASTNAME.blend_** and upload to the submission dropbox.
+ 9. Save as **_LASTNAME_-animal-rig-animation_.zip_** and upload to the submission dropbox.
-13. Double check that you've included all files and that your .zip file can be downloaded and opened.
+10. Double check that you've included all files and that your .zip file can be downloaded and opened.
+This should include:
+    * `.blend` file
+    * `.mp4` video file